CatX711/GreetLang/GreetlangPlus.md

 <br />
 <br />

-Click on `More Examples` for some extra examples about variables in GreetLang+
+Click on `More Examples` for some extra examples of variables in GreetLang+

 <details>
 <summary>More Examples</summary>